AIM-Harvard/aimi_alpha/aimi/nnunet_pancreas/README.md

-# nnU-Net - Pancreas and Pancreatic Cancer Segmentation
+# Pancreas and Pancreatic Cancer Segmentation